jondashkyle/hardly-everything/hello/writing/01-archive/poem.md

 time passes
 slowly your links re-appear
-you told them to how long to dissapear for when you added them some are more important than others so they appear more often others, maybe not
+you told them to how long to disappear for when you added them some are more important than others so they appear more often others, maybe not